dannash100/node.js/README.md

 - inherit from EventEmitter class to create customs classes.
 - events distingued by a string specifying the events name.
 -```.on``` to listen for events, ```.emit``` to trigger a event, ```.removeListener``` to remove. ```.once``` responds once.

+#### Signals
+*see signals project*

+- listen and respond to POSIX signals - inter-process communications used in Unix and Unix-like systems.

 ##### Error Handling

 - bind a listener to 'error' event to handle errors ```myEmitter.on('error', (err) => console.error('Error:', err)```